Szy-Ban/Szy-Ban/README.md

 Collaborated with production, QA, and development teams to resolve player issues.
 Managed community interactions on Discord and social media, organized in-game events, and recommended gameplay improvements based on player feedback.

 ### Freight Automation by HOGS – Web Developer & Tester Intern
 Assisted in testing and documenting a web application, improving functionality and user experience.
-Contributed to building a website for a transportation company, working closely with the team on efficient content generation.
+Contributed to building a website for a transportation company, working closely with the team.

 ## 📫 Connect with Me